3 top cyber security risks in the legal sector

 A quarter of law firms have reported being the victim of a cyber attack, of which nearly one in ten result in money being stolen.

-With cybercrime risks continually evolving as criminals devise new ways of beating security software and tricking people into handing over their personal or business details, it makes sense to be aware of what the newest cyber risks are – and the steps you need to take to ensure your firm stays secure and compliant.
+With cyber crime risks continually evolving as criminals devise new ways of beating security software and tricking people into handing over their personal or business details, it makes sense to be aware of what the newest cyber risks are – and the steps you need to take to ensure your firm stays secure and compliant.

 Recommended reading: A guide to cloud for legal professionals